 MegaHouse

-MegaHouse held a special lecture at Doshisha University incorporating the company’s products such as Othello and Rubik’s Cube.
+MegaHouse held a special lecture at Doshisha University, incorporating the company’s products such as Othello and Rubik’s Cube.
 At Hannan University, we also gave a lecture on product development theory featuring the Rubik’s Cube.
 In seminars, we also exchange opinions with students.

 Bandai Spirits works with the local community to implement initiatives aimed at attracting talent to the manufacturing industry.
 In Shizuoka Prefecture, where the Bandai Hobby Center (BHC) is located, we hold lectures covering such topics as industrial innovation and BHC-style commitment to manufacturing together with Shizuoka University, and also hold special lectures at the Shizuoka Prefectural High School of Science and Technology’s school festival.
 Additionally, lectures are held at various locations, such as the International Plastic Fair and the Nagaoka Monozukuri Fair, with the aim of revitalizing the entire manufacturing industry.

 Shimane Susanoo Magic, a professional basketball team partly managed by Bandai Namco Entertainment, carries out a number of initiatives in the field of education to give back to the local community and support the healthy growth of children.
+In addition, as a way to contribute to Matsue City, we actively engage in PR activities on community safety and welfare, such as promoting reflective materials, eradicating violence, and activities for the Central Community Chest of Japan.

 Dream Class nurturing children’s dreams